 Population Health and Profession of Medicine (First year, 3 weeks)

 This course introduces medical students to fundamental concepts in the areas of public and population health, epidemiology and biostatistics, health care systems, ethics and professionalism.
 The unit provides an overview of the organization of the US health care system, health inequities, cross-cultural medicine, shared-decision making, quality improvement, preventive medicine, and health care economics.
 Students actively engage in learning, exploring neighborhoods in the Boston area and applying data from these communities to better understand how physicians can positively impact the health of patients and populations.
 During interactive team-based learning utilizing clinical cases students apply what they have learned to realistic patient scenarios.
-The course is based on four Threads, woven throughout the four-year curriculum (see below).
+The course is based on four content themes in Perspectives in Medicine - Patients, Populations, and Systems, woven throughout the four-year curriculum (see below).
 This course is integrated with the Epidemiology and Biostatistics Course (see below).

 Teaching format: Interactive lectures, flipped classrooms, small group case-based sessions, large group discussions, community field experiences, team-based group exercises, group projects